 I could go on and on about the things I enjoy most about studying at BCU, but the main reason would be down to the lecturers and course leaders; the people who you value and look up to the most, are the most helpful, inspiring and insightful people I have ever come across.
 In a lot of places, you are often made to feel like just ‘another number’, however, at BCU you really feel like part of a community in which everyone respects you as an individual.
 Course leaders have sent so many amazing opportunities across to me which have all led to great experiences and connections.

 I also enjoy the campus and its location, with great connections and really modern facilities it is almost a retreat coming into university to work!
 The senior leadership team at BCU are really forward-thinking and the external connections with other universities is amazing.
-I also had a recent opportunity to study on an Erasmus exchange semester at a partner university in Copenhagen which really opened my eyes to working abroad and allowed for further personal development.
+I also had a recent opportunity to study abroad at a partner university in Copenhagen which really opened my eyes to working abroad and allowed for further personal development.

 Tell us about some of your placement opportunities